Coronavirus: Employee rights

-However, if you are an employee and have been unfairly dismissed, or had your pay cut/stopped because you’ve refused to attend an unsafe workplace, then read our separate article here.
+If you have been unfairly dismissed or had your pay cut or withheld because you refused to attend an unsafe workplace (eg where Coronavirus is/was widespread), then see our separate (updated) article here.

 FAQs about your employment rights during the Covid-19 pandemic

-Below is a selection of the kinds of questions we have been frequently asked over the past several months, about your rights as an employee during this time.
+Below is a selection of the kinds of questions we have frequently been asked.

 Can I be forced to attend work if vulnerable or living with someone who is?

-If you are pregnant, old, or suffer from a disability or ill-health which your employer already knows about, then it’s to be hoped that your employer would be receptive to proposals for you to work remotely where possible.
+If you are pregnant, old, or suffer from a disability or ill-health that your employer already knows about, then it’s to be hoped that they would be receptive to proposals for you to work remotely wherever possible.

 If you are living with someone in one of the above categories, and your employer is still forcing you to come to work, then they could be breaking the law.